 - Sunshine Senior Center at 330 5th St. N.

-Please submit online or fill out and return your survey by Tuesday, September 5th.
-In late August, neighborhood teens from the Teen Leadership Council or Cohort of Champions will be going door-to-door to answer questions, provide assistance and collect completed surveys.
+Neighborhood teens from the Teen Leadership Council and Cohort of Champions youth training initiative helped conduct the survey by going door-to-door to answer questions, provide assistance and collect completed surveys.

 Important Information on CRA Grants

 On August 11, 2017, the South St. Petersburg CRA Grant Review Committee reviewed and made recommendations to City Council on 68 applications for CRA matching grant funding as well as funding levels.
 The Committee also reviewed five applications to the Commercial Revitalization Program.
 City Council is expected to take action on all CRA grant applications at its September 21, 2017, public meeting.

 Click on the button below to view a map showing the location of each grant application.
 Double click on the numbered icon to view the application and staff review.View the Map